ananace/k8s-sidecar/README.md

   - required false
   - type: boolean

+- `TIMEOUT`
+  - description: If specified, the sidecar will time out and restart its watches after the given amount of seconds.
+  - required false
+  - type: integer

 - `REQ_URL`
   - description: URL to which send a request after a configmap got reloaded.
   - required: false